Gaeleri: The '20s - change of sound

 Celebrating the band's 30th anniversary, two new songs was release 2022 as a double single called xXx - this time with a more hard-hitting sound.
 The band again collaborated with Chris Laney, with whom they worked with already on their second album "Still Here...".
 The result was highly appreciated by the fans giving fuel to the band to continue writing songs.

 To follow up the 2022 release the band decided to record a five-track EP to be released track by track during the second half of 2024.
 The first song out was "Loving You Is Killing Me", a hard hitting tune released in July.
 The second song, "Play Dead" was released in September and for the first time the band recorded and released a song written and performed by another artist.
 The song Play Dead was originally recorded by the amazing artist Björk and is a song that has been with the band for many years and it was a part of the bands live set during the late 1990s.
-The third song, "Two Hearts" which will be released October 30th, is a return to the classical [gaeleri]-vibe, a heavy yet smooth ballad built on a solid foundation, backing up a tremendous vocal performance and a great chorus.
+The third song, "Two Hearts" released October 30th, is a return to the classical [gaeleri]-vibe, a heavy yet smooth ballad built on a solid foundation, backing up a tremendous vocal performance and a great chorus.

 The band has announced that the following two songs will be "You Got Me" and "Superstar.
 Release dates are yet to be decided.